aarsonline/aarsonline.github.io/class1/leu1/REF.md

 Gomez, Miguel Angel Rubio, and Michael Ibba.
 "Aminoacyl-tRNA synthetases."
 Rna 26.8 (2020): 910-936.

+Cvetesic, Nevena, et al. "Kinetic partitioning between synthetic and editing pathways in class I aminoacyl-tRNA synthetases occurs at both pre-transfer and post-transfer hydrolytic steps."
+J. Biol.
+Chem.
+287, 25381-25394 (2012).

 Cusack, Stephen, Anna Yaremchuk, and Michael Tukalo.
 "The 2 Å crystal structure of leucyl-tRNA synthetase and its complex with a leucyl-adenylate analogue."
 The EMBO Journal 19.10 (2000): 2351-2361.

+Bilus, Mirna, et al., "On the mechanism and origin of isoleuyl-tRNA synthetase editing against norvaline."
+J. Mol.
+Biol.
+431, 1284-1297 (2019).

+Palencia, A., et al. "Structural dynamics of the aminoacylation and proofreading functional cycle of bacterial leucyl-tRNA synthetase."
+Nat.
+Struct.
+Mol.
+Biol.
+19, 677-684 (2012).
+Pang, L., et al. "Partitioning of the initial catalytic steps of leucyl-tRNA synthetase is driven by an active site peptide-plane flip."
+Commun.
+Biol.
+5(1):883 (2022).

+Dulic, Morana, et al. "Kinetic origin of substrate specificity in post-transfer editing by leucyl-tRNA synthetase."
+J. Mol.
+Biol.
+430, 1-16 (2018).

 Zhou, Xiao-Long, Bin Zhu, and En-Duo Wang.
 "The CP2 domain of leucyl-tRNA synthetase is crucial for amino acid activation and post-transfer editing."
 Journal of Biological Chemistry 283.52 (2008): 36608-36616.